EduGonO/notes/notes/century of the self.md

+---
+title: the century of the self
+---

 # the century of the self

-notes on *The Century of the Self* (2002), Adam Curtis's fascinating exploration on how Freud’s ideas about the unconscious mind have been used by those in power to control people in an age of democracy.
+notes on *[The Century of the Self](https://letterboxd.com/film/the-century-of-the-self)* (2002), Adam Curtis's fascinating exploration on how Freud’s ideas about the unconscious mind have been used by those in power to control people in an age of democracy.

 ---